shirshendulayek/Dataset_mine_overburden_slope/README.md

 # Dataset OF mine overburden slope stability analysis

-To evaluate slope stability, many researchers have introduced methods that employ Artificial Intelligence (AI), which includes techniques like Machine Learning (ML) and Deep Learning (DL).
-Also, pattern recognition methods are applied to the analysis of slope stability (Ogila, 2021).
-Few researchers have used ML to evaluate slope stability by relying on databases of information about slopes (Karir et al., 2022; Lin et al., 2021).
-However, there is an overall lack of a bias-free dataset with varied geometrical and geotechnical parameters of coal mine slopes for stability analysis.
-A new dataset is created using existing literature work (based on the dump slope stability analysis of coal mines around the world.
-The dataset can be found in this repository.
+Many researchers have used Artificial Intelligence (AI) techniques like Machine Learning (ML) and Deep Learning (DL) to evaluate slope stability.
+Pattern recognition methods are also applied to the analysis of slope stability .
+However, there is a lack of a bias-free dataset with varied geometrical and geotechnical parameters of coal mine slopes for stability analysis.
+A new dataset is created using existing literature work based on the dump slope stability analysis of coal mines around the world .
+You can find this dataset in the current web page context..
 This dataset is genrated for ML/DL applications using following articles: